CodeCabin/wp-google-maps/readme.txt

 Please update your WP Go Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 9.0.26 - 2023-10-11 =
+* Fixed issue where some installations would experience a fatal error due to changed to DomElement base class (Older PHP Builds affected) (Thanks KleinDev)

 = 9.0.25 - 2023-10-11 =
 * Added option to only use ajax transports for background data (beta)